bdg-tbd/tbd-workshop-1/scenarios/ics-intro/README.md

 # login and get the new application credentials
 gcloud auth application-default login
 ```
-* Copy ssh-key to your clipboard and follow the instruction to put your ssh-key in github:
+* Copy ssh-key to your clipboard and follow the instruction to add your ssh-key to your github account:
 * [https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account?tool=webui]